 I have been a loyal customer for more than 11 years.
 However, since they are no longer on my work site and I have no face to face contact with a representative, I am extremely disappointed in their customer service or lack of.
 You cannot get to a live person at the Diffley Eagan branch, even when returning a call from that office.
 When you call the main number, they say they try to reach the person in Diffley but like me when calling directly, no luck.
 Their customer service and loan officers do not follow through on promises either.
 This is all very disappointing.
 My biggest question is should I close out all my accounts and go elsewhere now?
 Or should I wait until they close their doors?
 With customer service like they have, they aren't going to last much longer.
 There are too many other credit unions and banks that want your business and probably offer better customer service to get and keep your business.
 Wake up Oaktrust!!!

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
 As of March 31, 2014 Oak Trust Credit Union had $198,000 in non-current loans and owned real-estate with $9.17 million in equity and loan loss allowances on hand to cover it.
-This gives Oak Trust Credit Union a Texas Ratio of 4.53% which is excellent.
+This gives Oak Trust Credit Union a Texas Ratio of 2.16% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Oak Trust Credit Union experienced no significant changes from 4.94% as of December 31, 2012 to 4.53% as of December 31, 2013, resulting in a positive change of 8.29%.This indicates that the balance sheet and financial strength for Oak Trust Credit Union has had no significant changes in recent periods.
+The Texas Ratio for Oak Trust Credit Union decreased dramatically from 4.62% as of March 31, 2013 to 2.16% as of March 31, 2014, resulting in a positive change of 53.27%.This indicates that the balance sheet and financial strength for Oak Trust Credit Union has improved dramatically in recent periods.